 Businesses across the US are always looking for ways to save money.
 Since the financial crash a few years ago, it’s certainly been high on the agenda.
 While some business owners may say that going green involves spending more bucks, the opposite is actually true.
 It’s easy to become a green business nowadays and it saves you big money in the long run.

-Not only that, the companies that go for a low carbon approach are getting more customers who prefer to deal with a green business which cares about the environment.
+Not only that, the companies that go for a low carbon approach are getting more customers who prefer to deal with a green business that cares about the environment.

 According to the David Suziki Foundation: